Popular online retailer Temu facing a class-action lawsuit in Illinois over data privacy concerns

 Customer concerns

-At the time, the BBB issued a warning that Temu, a Chinese company, was warning shoppers about customer complaints and privacy concerns.
+At the time, the BBB said that Temu, a Chinese company, was warning shoppers about customer complaints and privacy concerns.
 The BBB had received 900 complaints in the company's first 14 months of operation.

 Koenig says he downloaded the Temu app, created an account, and provided Temu with his bank routing information to make future purchases easier, "so you don't have to keep putting in a debit card," he said.